raksonibs/docker_base_images/README.md

 - Make your changes
 - Bump the version in `VERSION`
 - Jenkins will build and push on merge to master.

+## Bin scripts

+* `start-docker-ssh-exec` -- A convenience script for developers to start the docker ssh exec server on their local machines.
+For more information, see the docker guide section about this at https://github.com/voxmedia/411/wiki/Docker-guide#docker-ssh-exec
+* `sync-docker-to-hwclock` -- Another convenience script for developers to solve a problem with file sync issues caused by docker clock drifting out of sync with host clock.
+For more inormation, see https://github.com/voxmedia/411/wiki/Docker-guide#are-you-getting-strange-file-sync-issues